PLOS/allofplos/README.rst

 article files instead of doing web scraping.

 **NOTE**: This software is not stable, we consider it beta state and will be in this stage until version 1.0.
+This means that programming interface may change and after a new version a full corpus download may be required.

 Installation instructions
 -------------------------